 It is true that those dates provide valuable guidance, but how we store our food can make a significant difference in its longevity and safety.

 One key aspect of proper food storage is maintaining the right temperature.
 Refrigerators should be set at or below 40°F (4°C) to minimize bacterial growth and preserve the freshness of perishable items.
-It ensures the foods stay safe for consumption for as long as possible.
+This ensures foods remain fresh and safe for consumption for as long as possible.

 Referensi: